Unique, dedicated support for a rare condition

 The Gretton Homes team provides residential services in Northamptonshire, Peterborough, and Scotland for individuals with PWS.
 The services are in attractive rural and town locations and are close to a range of local facilities, so the individuals being supported by these services can take part in shopping, leisure and community activities.

-If a person with PWS has a primary diagnosis of learning disability or autism, they can received long-term, tailored support from Consensus in one of our residential or supported living services.
+If a person with PWS has a primary diagnosis of learning disability or autism, they can receive long-term, tailored support from Consensus in one of our residential or supported living services.

 Gretton Homes is an acknowledged specialist provider of services for people with PWS and the team contributes to best practice in PWS support and care.
 They actively support the Prader-Willi Syndrome Association and are involved in progressing research and knowledge of this rare condition in the UK and overseas.